-9.1 This site has a number of applications for residential development granted on it.
+9.1 This site has been the subject of a number of applications for residential development.
 There is an extant outline application for 4 houses under permission ref: F/YR21/0642/O. However, it would appear that there could be a more efficient use of the site, subject to finding an acceptable design.
-This application initially sought to provide 10 new homes, however the layout was contrived and it simply represented a cramped form of development that was overdevelopment.
-The scheme has been revised taking account of the consultee responses and the latest proposal for 9 dwellings is considered to sit comfortably within the site and its design would ensure that it would respect the character and appearance of the area and residential amenity of neighbours.
+This application initially sought to provide 10 new homes.
+However, the layout was considered contrived and simply put represented a cramped form of development that that was overdevelopment.
+The scheme has been revised taking account of the consultee responses and the latest proposal for 9 dwellings is considered to sit more comfortably within the site and its design would ensure that it would respect the character and appearance of the area and residential amenity of neighbours.
 For more consideration of its acceptability in terms of planning policy, please see below within the assessment section.